-Dr. Kallberg’s research is focused mainly on cyber-supported strategic surprise, accelerated warfare, cyber defense, and how cyber impact societal stability/destabilization.
+Dr. Kallberg’s research is focused mainly on cyber-supported strategic surprise, accelerated warfare, cyber defense, and how cyber impacts societal stability/destabilization.
+A second direction is internal threat and organizational resilience.

 When he registered cyberdefense.com as his domain in 1997 there were four (4) references on the Internet (Altavista) to cyber defense.
 Today it is a million.
 A small claim of being ahead of time.